jarusll/the-logs/index.md

 # 2022-10-10

-I won't be able to update here frequently with alot of things going.
+I won't be able to update here frequently with a lot of things going.

 I have been absolutely deep diving into bundlers with webpack and these 2 weeks I'll look into snowpack & esbuild.
 I am very excited about esbuild.